jruels/k8s-vault/labs/install-vault-gke/index.md

 kubectl get pods
 ```

-The vault-0, vault-1, and vault-2 pods deployed run a Vault server and report that they are Running but that they are not ready (0/1).
+The `vault-0`, `vault-1`, and `vault-2` pods deployed run a Vault server and report that they are Running but that they are not ready (0/1).
 This is because the status check defined in a readinessProbe returns a non-zero exit code.

-The vault-agent-injector pod deployed is a Kubernetes Mutation Webhook Controller.
+The `vault-agent-injector` pod deployed is a Kubernetes Mutation Webhook Controller.
 The controller intercepts pod events and applies mutations to the pod if specific annotations exist within the request.

-Retrieve the status of Vault on the vault-0 pod.
+Retrieve the status of Vault on the `vault-0` pod.

 ```
 kubectl exec vault-0 -- vault status